aarnt/gorgzorg/README.md

     -h: Show this help
     -c <IP>: Set IP or name to connect to
-    -d <ms>: Set delay to wait between file transfers (in ms, default is 100) -g <relativepath>: Set a relative filename or relative path to gorg (send) -p <portnumber>: Set port to connect or listen to connections (default is 10000) -z [IP]: Enter Zorg mode (listen to connections).
+    -d <ms>: Set delay to wait between file transfers (in ms, default is 100)
+    -tar: Use tar to archive contents of relative path -g <relativepath>: Set a relative filename or relative path to gorg (send) -p <portnumber>: Set port to connect or listen to connections (default is 10000) -z [IP]: Enter Zorg mode (listen to connections).
 If IP is ommited, GorgZorg will guess it